My vegan Greek Tabbouleh is full of fresh herbs, cucumbers, and tomatoes. This easy meal is both refreshing and filling.

 - ¾ cup tomato, small chop

 - ½ cup parsley, minced

-- Squeeze or two lemon juice, or to taste
+- 1-2 tsp fresh lemon juice, or to taste

 Make the couscous

 - Add the couscous to a large mixing bowl.
 Drizzle the olive oil over the top.
-Now sprinkle the ½ tsp sea salt and the minced garlic over the couscous as well.
+Now sprinkle the salt, minced garlic, and smoked paprika over the couscous.